Xenoveritas/hexed/README.md

 ## Setting Up and Running

-Right now getting Hexed up and running should be as simple as installing [node](https://nodejs.org/) and then running `npm install` followed by either `npm run win` (if on Windows) or `npm run mac` if on OS X.
+Right now getting Hexed up and running should be as simple as installing [node](https://nodejs.org/) and then running `npm install`.
+Once everything is installed, it can be run using `npm start`.